mirage335-atelier/.github/profile/README.md

 Repositories may be non-redistributable, insufficiently attributed, etc, do not distribute, do not include with redistributable materials, do not grant access, etc.

+CAUTION: Knowledge (ie. datasets, documentation) consolidated for development purposes, may be factually and logically very wrong, may include deprecated or broken code, etc, and thus must NEVER be used for fine-tuning LLMs, especially not at the beginning or end of training, etc, if there is any possibility of strongly influencing AI model output (eg. NVIDIA documentation may broadly refer to LLMs as 'compute bound', without specifying the arguably very unusual conditions under which this may be the case - https://docs.nvidia.com/nemo-framework/user-guide/latest/performance/performance-guide.html#gpu-core-clock-optimization ) .